apache/airflow/docs/apache-airflow/index.rst

 Rich scheduling and execution semantics enable you to easily define complex pipelines, running at regular intervals.
 Backfilling allows you to (re-)run pipelines on historical data after making changes to your logic.
-And the ability to rerun partial pipelines after resolving an error helps maximizing efficiency.
+And the ability to rerun partial pipelines after resolving an error helps maximize efficiency.

 Airflow's user interface provides both in-depth views of pipelines and individual tasks, and an overview of pipelines over time.
-From the interface you can inspect logs and manage tasks, for example retrying a task in case of failure.
+From the interface, you can inspect logs and manage tasks, for example retrying a task in case of failure.

 The open-source nature of Airflow ensures you work on components developed, tested, and used by many other companies around the world.
-In the active community you can find plenty helpful resources in the form of blogs posts, articles, conferences, books, and more.
+In the active community you can find plenty of helpful resources in the form of blogs posts, articles, conferences, books, and more.
 You can connect with other peers via several channels such as Slack and a mailing list.

 Why not Airflow?
 =========================================